What should your customer do when they come across a legal dispute?

 - Issuing legal proceedings

-Understanding your options can help you decide on the most appropriate route for you.
-It is always important to consider that Legal proceedings can take significant time, and you could incur substantial costs.
+Understanding their options can help them decide on the most appropriate route for them.
+It is always important to consider that legal proceedings can take significant time, and they could incur substantial costs.

 Legal action should generally be considered as a last resort option.
-If proceedings cannot be avoided, you should check whether you have a legal expenses policy and understand what it covers.
-This may help reduce the cost of instructing a legal representative to act on your behalf.
+If proceedings cannot be avoided, they should check their legal expenses policy to understand what it covers.
+This may help reduce the cost of instructing a legal representative to act on their behalf.

 Conclusion

-Taking prompt, structure steps when a legal dispute arises helps you make informed decisions and protect your interests.
-By gathering all the facts, seeking early legal advice and carefully considering your resolution options, you give yourself the best change of resolving the issue efficiently and avoiding lengthy, costly proceedings unless necessary.
+Taking prompt, structured steps when a legal dispute arises helps to make informed decisions and protect interests.
+By gathering all the facts, seeking early legal advice and carefully considering your resolution options, they give themselves the best chance of resolving the issue efficiently and avoiding lengthy, costly proceedings unless necessary.

-Ultimately, approaching a dispute with clarity, preparation and legal guidance protects your interests and can significantly influence the outcome of your case.
+Ultimately, approaching a dispute with clarity, preparation and legal guidance protects interests and can significantly influence the outcome of a case.

 Disclaimer - all information in this article was correct at time of publishing.